Professional edition active

 Efficacy of Alternative Therapies

-There are 3 types of support for CAM therapies:
+There are 3 types of evidence that provide support for clinical use of CAM therapies:

 • Efficacy on clinical outcomes as shown in controlled clinical trials (considered the strongest evidence for clinical uses)

-• Use over periods of time ranging from decades to centuries (considered lower quality evidence)
+• Historical reports from use over periods of time ranging from decades to centuries (considered lower quality evidence)

 A substantial amount of information about CAM is available in peer-reviewed publications, evidence-based reviews, expert panel consensus documents, and authoritative textbooks; much of it has been published in languages other than English (eg, German, Chinese).
-Many CAM therapies have been studied and found to be effective and/or comparable to conventional treatment, but some have been found to be ineffective or subject to conflicting and inconsistent results.
+Many CAM therapies have been studied and found to be effective and/or comparable to conventional treatment, but some have been found to be ineffective, subject to conflicting and inconsistent results, or even potentially harmful.
 Some CAM therapies have not been tested in definitive clinical trials.
 Factors that limit such research include the following:

 • Holistic, or whole system, modalities (eg, healthy diet pattern) encompass a large number of variables, many or all uncontrolled.
 In contrast, evidence-based medicine emphasizes one or a small number of variables, ideally controlled interventions (eg, medications or procedures).